tc39/notes/meetings/2019-06/june-4.md

 SGN: That's exactly what I'd like to do.
 Once the reviews are done can we merge it?

-LBR: I'm +1 with this change and I'm interested in writing the tests for this.
+LEO: I'm +1 with this change and I'm interested in writing the tests for this.
 The skip list we have in V8 will be helpful to flag the tests necessary to update on Test262.

 #### Conclusions/Resolutions